The-SMTSci/FlexSpec1/docs/source/youtube.rst

 YouTube Resources
 =================

-A word about YouTube: many tutorials are made my non-American producers are are excellent in content.
+A work about YouTube: Many tutorials are made my non-American producers are are excellent in content.
 Lately, many are just music with no words.
 Be patient and shop around.